doyougnu/VSat/README.md

 # DISCLAIMER
 This project is deprecated, and this repository serves only as an archive.
 See [this repo](https://github.com/lambda-land/VSat-Papers/tree/master/SPLC2020) for instructions on running this version of the solver.
+See [this repo](https://github.com/doyougnu/VSmt) for next iteration of variational satisfiability solving.

 # What
 This project provides variational sat solving using the [Choice